fraawlen/cassette/README.md

 font size  VALUE
 ```

 Replace `FONT_NAME` and `VALUE` with your preferred font name and size.
 The font name follows the FontConfig naming convention.
-After that, if the rendered text still looks wrong, check out the other font configuration parameters in the [sample configuration file](cgui/test/cgui.ccfg) and add them to your current configuration to further tweak font rendering.
+After that, if the rendered text still looks wrong, check out the other font [configuration options](cgui/docs/cgui-theming.md) and add them to your current configuration to further tweak font rendering.

 ## Usage